 BEREC is committed to the open Internet, and believes that the existing regulatory tools should enable NRAs to address net neutrality related concerns for the time being (though not all of these tools have been fully tested yet).
 NRAs will continue to closely monitor the evolution of the market and are ready to act without hesitation if necessary.

-The public consultation of the three draft reports is open until 31 July 2012.
-Responses can be sent to the BEREC Programme Management mailbox pm@berec.europa.eu.
+The public consultation on the three draft documents will be open until 31 July 2012.

+Responses can be sent to the BEREC Office Programme Management mailbox, namely: pm@berec.europa.eu.
 Comments should preferably be given in English.